-Prep the base plate: Using a drill bit that is slightly larger than the width of the bungee cord hook, drill holes in 2-4 corners of your base plate, depending on if you plan to attach it on 2 corners or all four.
+Prep the base plate: Using a drill bit that is slightly larger than the width of the bungee cord hook, drill holes in 2-4 corners of your base plate.
+This just depends on if you plan to attach it on 2 corners or all four.

 Attach the base plate: Using the bungee cords, hook one side in one hole and wrap it over the top, around the side, and back to the same hole to attach it.
 Repeat with the other top corner and then attach the bottom two corners similarly around the bottom edge of the easel board, if desired.

 You can also make this double sided if you have more than one child.
-Simply use another base plate and attach it the same way, or you can try various configurations with the bungee cords to attach them to each other, which would cut down on the number of cords you would need.
+Simply use another base plate and attach it the same way, or you can try various configurations with the bungee cords to attach them to each other.
+That would cut down on the number of cords you would need.

 Related: Free Printable LEGO Challenge Cards

 Alternative DIY LEGO Wall Ideas

-If you don't want to use bungee cords you can try a couple other options:
+If you don't want to use bungee cords you can try a couple of other options:

 You can tie the base plates onto your easel with heavy twine.

-You can also attach 3M Wire Command Hooks to your easel, depending on the surface of your easel, or to you walls.
+You can also attach 3M Wire Command Hooks to your easel, depending on the surface of your easel, or to your walls.
 These have special double sided adhesive that can be removed without damaging most surfaces.
 The best way to do that would be to attach the command strip to your wall, press on the wire hook and hang the base plate on the hooks using the drilled holes.